 Traditional Marketing vs Digital Marketing: What Do the Numbers Tell Us?

-According to Ad Age, digital advertising is set to overtake TV advertising in the next couple years, and will represent 36% of all ad spending by 2019.
+According to Tech Crunch, digital advertising is set to overtake traditional advertising any day now.
 This is probably why 60% of marketers currently report that they are restructuring the way they do advertising to take advantage of new technologies.

 But is digital really the best way to reach consumers?
 Consider the following facts: